-In Denmark, nicotine pouches fall within the scope of the Tobacco Act and are regulated as tobacco substitutes.
+In Denmark, nicotine pouches fall within the scope of the Tobacco Act and they are regulated as tobacco substitutes.
 It follows, inter alia, that the retail packaging of nicotine pouches must carry health warnings and a tax is imposed on nicotine pouches.
 There is currently no legal limit on the nicotine content of the products.
 On 14 November 2023, the Danish Government published an agreement on a prevention plan for tobacco, nicotine and alcohol.
-Under the plan, Denmark intends to increase the price of nicotine pouches to the same level as tobacco products, ban characterising fragrances and flavours of nicotine pouches, with the exception of menthol flavour, lay down a nicotine limit for nicotine content in nicotine pouches that corresponds to the nicotine content of cigarettes, and provide for harmonised product packaging for all nicotine products used as psychoactive drugs.
+Under the plan, Denmark intends to increase the price of nicotine pouches to the same level as tobacco products, ban characterising fragrances and flavours of nicotine pouches, with the exception of menthol flavour, lay down a nicotine limit for nicotine content in nicotine pouches that corresponds to the nicotine products used as psychoactive drugs.
+In Denmark, a legislative proposal on nicotine pouches was sent out for consultation in early autumn 2024, setting a maximum nicotine content limit of 9 milligrams of nicotine per pouch.
+The regulation is expected to enter into force on 1 April 2025.